Nagendra1997/mesibo-documentation/mesibo-modules.md

   }

 ```
 Following this POST format we send an HTTP request using the function `http`.

-On recieving the response in the http callback function `bot_http_callback`(which we shall define in the next step), from DialogFlow we need to send the response back to the user who made the request.
+On recieving the response in the http callback function `bot_http_callback`(which we shall define in the next step), from Dialogflow we need to send the response back to the user who made the request.
 So we store the context of the received message ie; message parameters ,the sender of the message,the reciever of the message in the following structure and pass it as callback data.
 Note that you can store any data that you require to be passed to the http_callback function by modifying the tMessageContext structure accordingly.

 ```cpp
 typedef struct _tMessageContext {